mohammed-tayeb/Manual_Testing_Portfolio/README.md

 # 4ACTIVE Manual Testing Project

 This repository showcases my manual testing project for the **4ACTIVE** gym class management web application.
-It includes detailed documentation of software requirements, test cases, defect reports, and testing protocols.
+It includes detailed documentation of software requirements, test cases, defect reports, and testing protocols that I have developed.

-The 4ACTIVE gym class management web application is a real platform accessible at 4-active.pl.
+The 4ACTIVE gym class management web application is a real platform accessible at [4-active.pl](https://4-active.pl/).
 As an active member of this gym, I frequently use the website, which motivated me to use it as a template for my manual testing project.
 This choice allows you to easily access the site and follow along with my testing examples.

 For this project, I focused on two main features: